jayhyun-hwang/seeULater/README.md

 ## Statement

-Store page Us you are interested in!
+Store page URLs you are interested in!
 And manage.

 ## Using